arduino/help-center-content/content/Software and Downloads/IDE Settings/Run-arduino-debug-exe-Windows.md

 title: "Run arduino_debug.exe (Windows)"
 ---

-The Java-based version of Arduino IDE (1.x) for Windows includes a debug tool for troubleshooting.
+Arduino IDE 1.x for Windows includes an alternative executable that provides log output to use for troubleshooting problems with the IDE.

 ---